 Patients Pay Attention to Appearances

-Nurses are not the only ones that pay attention to the dress code.
-Several studies indicate that patients pay attention to the appearance of their nurse, which impacts their overall impression of the nurse.
-According to the Journal of Nursing Administration, a nurse needs to be clean and well-groomed, with a modest appearance.
+Nurses are not the only ones who pay attention to the dress code.
+Several studies indicate that patients pay attention to their nurse’s appearance, which impacts their overall impression of the nurse.
+According to the Journal of Nursing Administration, a nurse must be clean, well-groomed, and modestly dressed.

 Standardized uniforms increase professional appearance/perception among patients, instilling confidence and alleviating fears that the patient may be experiencing.
-This study also indicated that nursing uniforms help reassure patients that they chose a suitable medical facility.
+This study also indicated that nursing uniforms help reassure patients that they have chosen a suitable medical facility.

-Plus, scrubs make identifying which individuals are working in a busy healthcare facility.
-However, this does not mean that every nurse in a facility has to wear the same thing.
+Plus, scrubs make it easier to identify which individuals are working in a busy healthcare facility.
+However, this does not mean that every facility nurse must wear the same thing.
 There are plenty of options for cute nursing scrubs on the market, including pediatric nurse scrubs, nurse scrub caps, and so many more!

 Scrubs Create Professional Identity